Signed in as:

 Since 2011, The Nicholas Center has spearheaded inclusive initiatives, enabling people who think differently to get to work.
 Combatting an 85%+ unemployment rate, the vocational supports we've put in place have had an impact on hundreds of lives.

-At TNC’s community-based Vocational Skills centers, participants benefit from being exposed to, and gaining skills in, various work industries in a setting that enables growth, exploration and learning.
-Aside from skills for the Spectrum Enterprises, TNC focuses on things like professionalism, social skills, and money management as well as other skills, focusing on preferences, talents and dreams - not limitations.
+At TNC’s community-based Vocational Skills Centers, participants benefit from being exposed to and gaining skills in various work industries in a setting that enables growth, exploration and learning.
+Aside from learning vocational skills training, TNC focuses on professionalism, social skills and money management, as well as other skills focusing on preferences, talents and dreams without limitations.

-Through a work readiness curriculum, students are engaged in structured and interactive classroom instruction that emphasize preferences, talents, and dreams—not limitations.
-In addition, various on-the-job experiences are available through our ever-evolving Navigators program, which serves the community through volunteering at various businesses and organizations.
+Various on-the-job experiences are available through our ever-evolving Navigators Program, which serves the community through volunteering at various businesses and organizations.

 With over a decades of experience in sales, order fulfillment, education and vocational programming, our Total Fulfillment team provides productive, meaningful experience to teens and young adults with Autism.

 By partnering with TNC, you are helping create employment training and/or gainful employment opportunities to Autistic individuals.